SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 #### Unit 2: Rapid Setup of Continuous Delivery

+Before starting with this unit, please make sure you installed Docker.
+To do so, follow the [install instructions](https://docs.docker.com/install/) for your operation system.
+If your operation does not support Docker, please use a virtual machine and install Docker there.

 To follow this unit, we suggest to continue with teh final result of Week 2 Unit 5.
 The final result of this unit can be found in the branch `course/2_5_testing_practice`.
 You can download the final result as [zip file](https://github.com/SAP/cloud-s4-sdk-book/archive/course/2_5_testing_practice.zip).